 If you’re reading this, you can thank (or blame) Adam West.

-(UPDATED 9/19/15: This story was one of the first I wrote for 13th Dimension.
+(UPDATED 6/10/17: This story was one of the first I wrote for 13th Dimension.
 Getting to interview Adam West that early on was extraordinarily fortuitous timing.
-Since then, I’ve spent the better part of two years writing about Batman ’66 from just about every angle.
+Since then, I’ve spent the better part of four years writing about Batman ’66 from just about every angle.
 I’ll continue to do so until my fingers fall off.
-But today being Adam West’s birthday, I wanted to bring this one back to the surface.
+Adam West is gone now and it’s far more painful than I ever would have expected.
+So I wanted to bring this interview back to the surface.
 Parts of it are dated, obviously, but so much of it remains fresh.
-If you’ve never read it, enjoy!
-If you’ve read it before, enjoy it again!)
+If you’ve never read it, please enjoy.
+If you’ve read it before, enjoy it again.)

 Without Adam West, I don’t discover Mego action figures.

 Without Adam West, I don’t discover Filmation’s Batman cartoons.